12th IMF Statistical Forum: Measuring the Implications of AI on the Economy

 Questions and Answers

-Session VIII.
-Panel Discussion
+Session VIII: Panel Discussion

-Measuring AI within Macroeconomic Statistics
+Measuring AI within macroeconomic statistics

 This session will discuss some of the challenges to measuring the impact of AI on the economy.
 The session will discuss how statisticians need to update frameworks and data sources to estimate the effect of AI on GDP and aggregate productivity improvements, gains and savings across various industries, and its impact on employment and labor markets.

-Session IX.
-Keynote Address
+Session IX: Keynote Address

-AI at a Crossroad – Opportunities, Risks, and the Path Forward
+AI at a crossroad – opportunities, risks, and the path forward

 We are hearing about some of the extraordinary ways AI could benefit our societies, including helping us live healthier lives and accelerating scientific breakthroughs.
 Many experts also believe the technology could provide significant economic benefits, for example by providing a serious boost to productivity.
 This could help lift the global economy at a time when the growth outlook for the medium term is the weakest in decades.
 This said, many also agree that AI’s promise comes with considerable uncertainty and significant risks around labor market transition, security, privacy, misinformation, and ethical concerns.
 This session will explore where AI is headed over the short and median term and what kind of policy is needed to leverage the opportunities and address the challenges.

-In Conversation with the First Deputy Managing Director
+In Conversation with the First Managing Director:

 Gita Gopinath, First Deputy Managing Director, IMF